-All shortlisted candidates invited to attend an interview at the school will be required to bring their identification documentation such as passport, birth certificate, driving licence etc. with them as proof of identity/eligibility to work in the UK, in accordance with the Immigration, Asylum and Nationality Act 2006 and DBS Code of Practice Regulations (including evidence
+All shortlisted candidates invited to attend an interview will be required to bring their identification documentation such as passport, birth certificate, driving licence etc. with them as proof of identity/eligibility to work in the UK, in accordance with the Immigration, Asylum and Nationality Act 2006 and DBS Code of Practice Regulations (including evidence of settled status as required) and to complete the Criminal Records Self Declaration form (See Appendix 2).

 Good quality photocopies of all documents will be taken.
-These will then be signed and dated by the person who has evidenced the originals and the copy should state this;
+These will then be signed and dated by the person who has evidenced the originals and the copy should state this - "originals seen, and identity confirmed"

-"Originals seen and identity confirmed"
+• Successful Candidates: all documents will be stored securely on the employee file for audit and inspection purposes, including any relevant risk assessments.

-- Successful Candidates: all documents will be stored securely on the employee file for audit and inspection purposes, including any relevant risk assessments. - Unsuccessful Candidates: all documents will be kept securely for no later than 6 months after the recruitment process has been concluded.
+Unsuccessful Candidates: all documents will be kept securely for no later than 6 months after the recruitment process has been concluded.
 After which they will be destroyed securely.